vianna-research/website/pages/01_workgroups/nogueira/research/signal_processing.md

 ![Abstract logo of a head with two CIs on each side and symbolic digital signals exchanged between each side](binom2.png){.img-rounded; .float:center}

-## Binaural Signal Processing in Cochlear Implants
+## Binaural Signal Processing for Cochlear Implants

 <!---![binomlogo_1](binomlogo_1.png){style="width:150px; float:right; margin-left:3em"} -->